Olympiacos B.C.: McDonald's Championship finalists against the Chicago Bulls

 In October of the same year, the club played in the 1997 McDonald's Championship, in Paris.
-Having defeated Atenas in the semi-final by 89–86, Olympiacos played against the NBA champions Chicago Bulls in the final.
+Having defeated Atenas de Cordoba in the semi-final by 89–86, Olympiacos played against the NBA champions Chicago Bulls in the final.
 The game was played under zone-friendly European rules (the games between NBA and FIBA teams were played under a mixture of NBA and FIBA rules at that time), but, out of respect for the Bulls, Olympiacos never used a zone defense.
 Olympiacos was defeated 78–104, by the Bulls, and one of the greatest basketball players ever, Michael Jordan.

 In the 1997–98 season, Olympiacos were once again the favorites in all the competitions they were taking part.
 They started the season with an impressive record of consecutive wins in Greece and Europe.
 But in the second half of the season, things went wrong for the team.
 Olympiacos played in the round of 16 of the EuroLeague, with a home court advantage against Partizan in a three-game series, but they lost both matches in Athens and Belgrade and the European Champions suffered an early and disappointing elimination.
 In the Greek Cup's Final Four, they faced Panathinaikos for the 3rd place and they won easily.

 In the Greek League, Olympiacos finished the regular season in second place, behind Panathinaikos.
 In the semi-finals, Olympiacos faced PAOK, having a home court advantage in a best of three series.
 In the first match in Athens, Olympiacos took a tight 66–65 win and held the advantage.
 They lost the second match in Thessaloniki, and the last game was held again in Athens.
 Olympiacos lost 58–55 in Neo Faliro, marking the first ever defeat for the team in Peace and Friendship Stadium during the Greek playoffs.
-The Reds did not have the chance to defend their crown and they ended up in third place, with a 3–1 series win over AEK.
+The Reds did not have the chance to defend their crown and they ended up in third place, with a 3–1 series win over AEK Athens.

 The 1998–99 season did not begin well, because in the season's opening match of the Greek Cup, Olympiacos was eliminated by PAOK.
-The Reds played once again in the EuroLeague Final Four, and although they were considered the favorites to win the title, they lost 71–87 in the semi-final to the eventual winners Žalgiris.
-They finished third, defeating Teamsystem Bologna 74–63 in the 3rd place game.
+The Reds played once again in the EuroLeague Final Four, and although they were considered the favorites to win the title, they lost 71–87 in the semi-final to the eventual winners Žalgiris Kaunas.
+They finished third, defeating Fortitudo Bologna 74–63 in the 3rd place game.
 In the Greek League they were the favorites to win the championship, but despite having the home advantage in the finals against Panathinaikos, they were defeated in the last game of the series at home and lost the title.
 That was the first time Olympiacos lost a playoff game to Panathinaikos in SEF after 10 consecutive wins.